-May: Fitzsimmons awarded Silver Anniversary Medal by State of Israel.
+May: Fitzsimmons is awarded the Silver Anniversary Medal by State of Israel.

 August: International Brotherhood of Teamsters and Brewery Workers announce procedures that will lead to merger; International Brotherhood of Teamsters launches “America on the Move” – a traveling 40-foot van that makes information on drugs and the environment available to the cities it visits.

-October: Department of Safety and Health established at International Brotherhood of Teamsters, R.V.
+October: Department of Safety and Health is established at International Brotherhood of Teamsters, with R.V.
 Durham as director.

 November: Brewery Workers convention approves merger into International Brotherhood of Teamsters.

-January: An Organizing Department is established at International Brotherhood of Teamsters, with Secretary-Treasurer Murray named director, Norman Goldstein and John Greeley as assistant directors.
-Roy Williams named head of National Freight Division (job had been vacant since the death of Thomas Flynn in 1972).
+January: An Organizing Department is established at International Brotherhood of Teamsters, naming Secretary-Treasurer Murray as director and Norman Goldstein and John Greeley as assistant directors.
+Roy Williams is named head of the National Freight Division, a position vacant since the death of Thomas Flynn in 1972.

-National Freight Joint Safety Committee formed as required by Article 16 of the National Master freight Agreement.
+National Freight Joint Safety Committee is formed as required by Article 16 of the National Master Freight Agreement.

-March: Al Weiss steps down as Director of Research, replaced by Norman Weintraub and Tony Ciesla
+March: Al Weiss steps down as Director of Research and is replaced by Norman Weintraub and Tony Ciesla.

-May: fully-staffed in-house Legal Department established, Legislative Department also established; DRIVE Ladies Auxiliary chapters abolished.
+May: a fully-staffed in-house Legal Department is established, Legislative Department is also established; DRIVE Ladies Auxiliary chapters are abolished.

-Fall: Department Government Relations established at International Brotherhood of Teamsters.
+Fall: Department of Government Relations is established at International Brotherhood of Teamsters.

-January: Murray Miller resigns Secretary-Treasurer and is replaced by Ray Schoessling.
-Teamsters National Black Caucus formed.
+January: Murray Miller resigns Secretary-Treasurer role and is replaced by Ray Schoessling.
+Teamsters National Black Caucus is formed.

-February: Teamsters National Emergency Economic Conference held in Washington, 700 delegates from across the country attend.
+February: Teamsters National Emergency Economic Conference is held in Washington; 700 delegates from across the country attend.

 July 30: James R. Hoffa disappears.

-August: California law goes into effect allowing farm workers secret ballot elections, after a month of balloting majority of votes go to Teamsters.
+August: California law goes into effect allowing farm workers secret ballot elections; after a month of balloting the majority of votes go to Teamsters.

-October: Canadian Conference (re-)established with Edward Lawson as director.
+October: Canadian Conference is (re-)established with Edward Lawson as director.

 March 9: Canadian Conference holds founding convention in Toronto.

-June: International Brotherhood of Teamsters holds 21st convention, Fitzsimmons re-elected, Schoessling as General Secretary-Treasurer; nearly 100 changes to constitution made.
+June: International Brotherhood of Teamsters holds 21st convention, Fitzsimmons is re-elected General President with Schoessling as General Secretary-Treasurer; nearly 100 changes to constitution are made.

 September: General Executive Board conducts a member presidential preference poll via US mail.

-October: Jackie Presser named vice president.
-National Safety and Health Conference held in Arlington Heights, IL.
+October: Jackie Presser is named Vice President.
+National Safety and Health Conference takes place in Arlington Heights, IL.

 April: GEB launches an Energy Action program to monitor fuel use, allocation and price.

-April 6: 2000 IBT member reps meet in Washington in conference to show support for Fitzsimmons and Schoessling, purpose to counter new spare of media attacks on IBT.
+April 6: 2000 IBT member representatives meet at Washington conference to show support for Fitzsimmons and Schoessling, purposing to counter the onslaught of new media attacks on IBT.

-July: GEB authorizes now educational program for local reps.
+July: GEB authorizes a new educational program for local representatives.

-October: GEB discusses Labor Law Reform Bill that passed House and sent to Senate.
+October: GEB discusses the Labor Law Reform Bill sent to the Senate following House passage.

-January: Teamster Labor Academy program is kicked off in Washington.
+January: Teamster Labor Academy program kicks off in Washington.

 December: First National Master Agreement with Anheuser-Busch is signed.
 IBT becomes involved with the National Easter Seal Society’s yearly fund-raising effort.